The Crazy Nastyass Honey Badger: Response

-The video received much attention in early 2011, garnering over 90 million views since its release.
+The video received much attention in early 2011, garnering over 105 million views since its release.
 References to the video have appeared in American Pickers, Hot in Cleveland, and Glee, with frozen yogurt chain Red Mango offering a flavor named "Honey Badger".
 The video has been listed as a favorite by Taylor Swift and Olivia Wilde.
 In 2012, Randall appeared on an episode of America's Got Talent, where he narrated over footage from the show.

 Spin offs

 Honey Badger Don't Care

-In January 2012, Andrews McMeel Publishing released a book featuring comedic commentaries about the honey badger and ten other animals of the wild kingdom.
+In January 2012, Andrews McMeel Publishing released a book featuring comedic commentaries about the honey badger and ten other animals.
 In addition to the honey badger, the book also includes chapters on the aye-aye, the Tasmanian devil, the emperor tamarin, the pink fairy armadillo, the tarsier, the opossum, the solenodon, the wombat, the American bullfrog, and the sloth.
 Reception to the book has been mixed to positive, with Audubon Magazine writing that the book was "memorable".
 Willamette Week called the book "amusing, but much of the humor of the video is lost without Randall's narration".